MICA-MNI/BrainSpace/docs/pages/install.rst

 Installation Guide
 ==============================

-BrainSpace is available in Python and Matlab.
+BrainSpace is available in Python and MATLAB.

 Python installation